198808xc/Pangu-Weather/README.md

 ## License

-Pangu-Weather is released under the MIT license.
+Pangu-Weather is released by Huawei Cloud. **The commercial use of these models is forbidden.**

 Also, please note that all models were trained using the ERA5 dataset provided by ECMWF.
-Please do follow their policy and note that commercial use of these models is forbidden.
+Please do follow [their policy](https://apps.ecmwf.int/datasets/licences/copernicus/).

 ## References